 Argentina has multiple enabling factors for innovation and entrepreneurship: a skilled labor force, a diversified industrial base, geographical location, and a fixed investment in higher education and scientific research.

-Besides the above, the World Bank's initiative, with a $200 million loan to Argentina, targets sustainable growth via innovation and entrepreneurship.
+Besides the above, the World Bank's initiative, with a $200 million loan to Argentina, in 2022 targets sustainable growth via innovation and entrepreneurship.
 Through technological adoption and public-private partnerships, the National Agency for Scientific and Technological Promotion is focusing on strengthening the innovation system and increasing private sector productivity.
 Special emphasis is on low-carbon technologies and supporting ventures led by women and youth in vulnerable situations.

 In conclusion, this brief summary offers essential insights into Argentina's business and economic environment, providing you with a foundational picture for understanding the country’s business scene.